NikkelM/Game-Pass-API/README.md

 Using the configuration file, the types and format of a large number of properties can be customized, from simply getting the game's names all the way to fetching store prices at the moment of the request.

-Take a look at the section below to see how to use the configuration file, or take the `config.default.json` file as an example and work from there.
+Take a look at the section below to learn how to use the configuration file, or take a look at the [examples](examples) and work from there.

 ## Setup